 Siobhan Bates – Principal Tenor Horn

-Siobhan, found she could get a decent sound out of a brass instrument when she was just 3 years old and by 5 she was playing the French Horn and Tenor Horn in the Brass and Wind Bands of the South Derbyshire Music Centre, based near her home in Swadlincote, Derbyshire.
+Siobhan found she could get a decent sound out of a brass instrument when she was just 3 years old and by 5 she was playing the French Horn and Tenor Horn in the Brass and Wind Bands of the South Derbyshire Music Centre, based near her home in Swadlincote, Derbyshire.

-May 2016 saw Siobhan traveling to Lille with Youth Brass 2000 and their MD Chris Jeans, coming second in the Championship Section of the European Youth Brass Band contest.
-Siobhan was overwhelmed to win the Best European Youth instrumentalist prize with them as she performed Sandy Smiths, Capriccio Brilliante.
+May 2016 saw Siobhan travelling to Lille with Youth Brass 2000 and their MD Chris Jeans.
+Siobhan was overwhelmed to win the Best European Youth Instrumentalist Prize having performed Sandy Smith’s arrangement of “Capriccio Brilliante”.

 In March 2019, Siobhan entered the prestigious BrassPass.tv Young Brass Award (previously Radio 2 Young Brass Award) and felt honoured to be the first to win this award under its new ownership at the age of 20.